Getting a HIV test

 - Community-based rapid HIV testing sites

-- Have a DBS HIV test sent to your home
+- Have a Dried Blood Spot (DBS) HIV test sent to your home

 For confidential information on where to get a HIV test call the NSW Sexual Health Infolink on 1800 451 624.